Jordan Machado

-Jordan Jean Luc Agostinho Machado (born 28 January 1995) is a professional footballer who plays as a defender for Championnat National 3 club L'Union-Saint-Jean FC.
+Jordan Jean Luc Agostinho Machado (born 28 January 1995) is a professional footballer who plays as a defender for Championnat National 3 club Corte.
 Born in France, he is a former Portugal youth international.

 Club career

 Machado started his career with Ligue 1 side Montpellier, but left due to the departure of head coach Rolland Courbis.
 After that, he trained with Levante in the before playing college soccer for Florida International University.

 On 5 August 2021, Machado signed with Bastia-Borgo in the Championnat National.